Emre905/Ticket_To_Ride/README.md

 **The text on top:** Selected Destination Tickets with corresponding points

 ## Thanks to
-[Rob217](https://github.com/Rob217/TicketToRideAnalysis) for gathering all the .txt files and city_locations.json file I've used in my code.
+[Rob217](https://github.com/Rob217/TicketToRideAnalysis) for gathering all the .txt files (except road_curvature) and city_locations.json file I've used in my code.